 Thiazide diuretics also help control blood pressure and fluid balance.

 Similarly, a thiazide diuretic helps in urine production and release for those with a fluid restriction.

 A common medication prescribed for gout and formation of uric acid kidney stones by lowering the level of uric acid in the blood.

-Some of the first guidelines include staying hydrated, increasing fruits and vegetables (low-oxalate for oxalate stones), and keeping animal meats and sugars limited.
+Some of the first guidelines include drinking at least 2-3 liters of water daily, increasing fruits and vegetables (sticking to low oxalate options for oxalate stones), and keeping animal meats and sugars limited.